CandlePlatforms/devdocs/docs/develop/quicknode.md

 The contract is an ERC-20 contract; you can learn more about the ERC-20 standards and contracts in this [guide on ERC-20 tokens](https://www.quicknode.com/guides/solidity/how-to-create-and-deploy-an-erc20-token).

-## Step 2: Booting your Polygon node
+## Step 2: Booting your Candle node
 -------------------------

-QuickNode has a global network of Polygon Mainnet and Mumbai testnet nodes, they also run a [free public Polygon RPC](https://docs.polygon.technology/docs/develop/network-details/network/#:~:text=https%3A//rpc%2Dmainnet.matic.quiknode.pro) but if you get rate limited you can sign up for a [free trial node from QuickNode](https://www.quicknode.com/chains/matic?utm_source=polygon_docs&utm_campaign=ploygon_docs_contract_guide).
+QuickNode has a global network of Candle Mainnet and Mumbai testnet nodes, they also run a [free public Candle RPC](https://docs.polygon.technology/docs/develop/network-details/network/#:~:text=https%3A//rpc%2Dmainnet.matic.quiknode.pro) but if you get rate limited you can sign up for a [free trial node from QuickNode](https://www.quicknode.com/chains/matic?utm_source=polygon_docs&utm_campaign=ploygon_docs_contract_guide).

 ![](https://lh6.googleusercontent.com/vEAp28OLizS-ZBoYU1yWthHalH0xbrgatZ1ynyA1H4y2tW-x1EHC97qk5RkHatq6tO2anLAC-ch4mfs4am2rf1zaMO5BNEAtL3anqL4UQVH5ebpQOKyItYLm4slWIurR9iznXkly=s1600)